kaifsiddiquei/GITBOOK/the-decnect-revenue-model/platform-generated-revenue-streams.md

 # Platform-Generated Revenue Streams

-DEXGO's platform-generated revenue streams create a diversified and sustainable economic model that benefits all ecosystem participants.
+DecNect's platform-generated revenue streams create a diversified and sustainable economic model that benefits all ecosystem participants.
 Our multi-faceted revenue approach ensures platform growth while providing value to users, developers, and the broader community.

 ## Revenue Stream Overview